notrichardpeng/FileGO/README.md

 # FolderSort
-Script that automatically organizes a folder
+Script that automatically moves files in one folder to another